bitovi/academy/src/react/4-props.md

 >
 ```

-Props that are strings can be passed using quotation marks, while non-string props must be passed in a set of curly brackets, this includes interpolated strings.
+Props that are static strings can be passed using quotation marks, while non-string props must be passed in a set of curly brackets, this includes interpolated strings.

-### Callback Props
+## Callback Props

 Just like normal function arguments, React components can accept props of any data type (even other components).

 One of the most useful types of props are callbacks.
-Callback props allow the programmer to specify what a component will do when an action occurs inside of it.
+Callback props allow us to specify what a component will do when an action occurs inside of it.

 ```jsx
 function MyButton() {